Arthur Rakhteenko, programmer.

 GAPI: DX9/10/11, WebGL 1/2.

-Engines: have my own engine, also worked with Xors3D and Unity (scripts/shaders/native PC plugins), employed at PlayCanvas.
+Engines: have my own engine, also worked with Xors3D and Unity (scripts/shaders/native PC plugins), worked as engine programmer at PlayCanvas (2014-2017).

 Libs: Bullet physics, AngelScript, OpenAL, Max SDK, recast navigation, Awesomium, SQLite, XNA, OptiX, nodejs, possibly many others.